 John and his wonderful wife have been friends of mine since we first met.
 They are an amazing family and run a company anyone would love to work for.
 Today, John shares tricks, tips, and guidance on how to deep fry a turkey.
 And he should know, he invented the indoor turkey fryer!
+Watch his video for all the tips tricks and advice on how to make the perfect deep fried turkey for your holiday dinner!

 Get the recipe for John’s Buffalo Ranch Turkey below!